lorenarms/SNHU_CS_305_Software_Security/README.md

   </p>

   </p>
-  <p>If you're interested, you can see more about my process in <a href="https://youtu.be/sMPwKmfkNI8" target="_blank">this video</a> about the final project, or check out my entire <a href="https://www.youtube.com/channel/UCGtp8PRHgPCQHYoSxbMST8A" target="_blank">YouTube channel</a> for more videos about coding projects I've done.
+  <p>If you're interested, you can see more about my process in <a href="https://youtu.be/sMPwKmfkNI8" target="_blank">this video</a> about the final project, or check out <a href="https://www.youtube.com/channel/UCGtp8PRHgPCQHYoSxbMST8A" target="_blank">my entire YouTube channel</a> for more videos about coding projects I've done.
 <p>Also, please check out my <a href="http://artllj.com" target="_blank">Personal Website</a> for more information about me, and my <a href="https://www.linkedin.com/in/lorenarms95/" target="_blank">LinkedIn</a> to get additional information. </p>
 <h3>Thanks for stopping by!</h3>
 <img src="https://media-exp2.licdn.com/dms/image/C5603AQEqU5vuSjmWrg/profile-displayphoto-shrink_400_400/0/1641574403621?e=1660780800&v=beta&t=hukMeE3aKt4d6lyocOdHmZmJ16QC0bWLUaaT2d_m5Gk" atl="[picture of me]" style="width:100px;height:100px;">